 The Native Americans

 Native American tribes already settled in the region before the Europeans arrived.
 These tribal groups include the Cherokee, the Iroquois, and the Shawnee.
 The Shawnee were the most powerful tribe when the first Europeans arrived in the land.
 They constructed dome-shaped houses called wigwams.
-To survive they hunted all kinds of game like rabbit, deer, geese, bear, and bison.
+To survive they hunted all kinds of game like rabbits, deer, geese, bears, and bison.
 They also cultivated squash, corn, and sunflowers.
-However, in the late 1600’s, the Shawnee were forced out of the region by the Iroquois tribes of the north.
+However, in the late 1600s, the Shawnee were forced out of the region by the Iroquois tribes of the north.

 The Early Settlers